- Adobe Acrobat Professional (Version 10 or Higher)

 - Windows Sever 2008 or later 32 or 64-bit OS.

-- Mac: As a general guideline, students should not have computer specifications less than an Intel processor, MAC OSX v10.5.8 or later, 1 GB of RAM and a DVD-ROM drive.
+- Mac: As a general guideline, students should not have computer specifications less than an Intel processor, Mac OS X v.
+10.7 or higher, 1 GB of RAM and a DVD-ROM drive.
 Students should also have at least 10GB of hard-disk space available for installation and a 1280x800 display.

 - 56K or faster Internet connection is required for online courses, however broadband is strongly encouraged.